SciML/LinearSolve.jl/docs/src/basics/LinearProblem.md

 # Linear Problems

-## Mathematical Specification of a Nonlinear Problem
+## Mathematical Specification of a Linear Problem

 ### Concrete LinearProblem